Jump to our 4 top-rated corded electric lawn mowers

 • Long assembly time

-This mower does the basics very well.
-It's well thought-out with an adjustable, folding handle for storage and a handy cable relief clip, and it has five cutting heights from 25-65mm, which are simple to change with a single lever.
-The grass box opens right up for easy emptying and has an indicator that lets you know when it's full.
-It feels sturdy and moves smoothly, but we found the drive lever a little uncomfortable and stiff.
-It also took us the longest to assemble in our test.
+If you're after a solid, no-frills mower, this Stihl electric lawn mower does the basics very well.
+I found its design well thought-out with an adjustable, folding handle for storage and a handy cable relief clip.
+It has five cutting heights from 25-65mm, which are simple to change with a single lever.
+The grass box opens right up for easy emptying, and there's an indicator that lets you know when it's full.
+It felt sturdy and moved smoothly across my grass, but I found the drive lever a bit uncomfortable and stiff.
+It also took me the longest to assemble out of all the mowers I tested.
+Kay Maguire

 How to choose an electric lawn mower